Prism Video Intelligence

 One channel.
 Two days.
 Full picture.

 Read-only access, revocable any time.
-We correlate your retention curves, traffic sources, and audience data with the scene-level content analysis — and deliver a diagnosis tied to specific videos and specific seconds.
+Diagnosis tied to specific videos and specific seconds.

 1